Malaysia's king urges fractious lawmakers to back budget | Politics

 Malaysia's king urges fractious lawmakers to back budget

+Wong Chen, a lawmaker with Anwar's People's Justice Party, said in a post on Facebook that the reforms should include establishing "an unfettered right" to table a motion of no confidence in parliament.
+Parliament Speaker Azhar Harun said more than 16 motions of no confidence in Muhyiddin's leadership have been filed for the upcoming meeting, the Utusan Malaysia daily reported.

-Muhyiddin, who has a thin majority in parliament, is under pressure from unhappy coalition partners who have demanded more powerful positions, while a resurgence in novel coronavirus infections is battering the economy.
-Calls for Muhyiddin to resign grew after the king on Sunday rejected his request for a declaration of emergency rule, which followed a challenge to his leadership.
+Muhyiddin, who has a thin majority in parliament, is also under pressure from unhappy coalition partners who have demanded more powerful positions, while a resurgence in coronavirus infections is battering the economy.
+But Muhyiddin gained some respite on Monday when a key ally walked back on threats to withdraw support.

 - READ MORE ON: